inference-labs-inc/ias-sso-client/README.md

 SSO client for Inference Labs auth.
 Handles the full authorize, callback, and token exchange flow with PKCE.

+> 📖 **For detailed technical documentation** about the SSO flow architecture, system interactions, and implementation details, see [SSO_FLOW.md](./SSO_FLOW.md).
+This document covers the complete flow between the API Worker, Auth Frontend, and External Apps, including sequence diagrams and configuration requirements.

 ## Installation

 ```bash